Revolutionary Workers League (U.S.)

 The Revolutionary Workers League (RWL) is a Trotskyist political party in the United States.
-RWL formed in the late 1970s, when its members split from the Spartacist League/U.S..
-RWL still has about 20 active members.
+RWL formed in the late 1970s by independent Trotskyist activists who believed that none of the pre-existing Trotskyist organizations in the United States were politically healthy enough to join.
+The RWL still has about 20 active members, although it rarely carries out public events or produces regular statements and material.

 History

 Origins

 The RWL was founded in 1976 by Peter Sollenberger and Leland Sanderson, two former Harvard graduate students from Detroit.
 Although Sollenberger and Sanderson were briefly contacts of the Spartacist League, neither of them was ever a member.
 They organized among clerical workers at the University of Michigan, Ann Arbor as well as among LGBT rights groups.

 International affiliation

 In 1979, the RWL joined Alan Thornett's Trotskyist International Liaison Committee (TILC).

 In October 1982, negotiations opened between RWL and the Internationalist Workers Party (Fourth International) (IWPFI) since October 1982.
 In 1983, the RWL participated in the IWPFI's Emergency National Trotskyist Conference.
 In 1984, RWL accepted the IWPFI's invitation to participate in the Morenoist IWPFI World Congress.

 In summer 1984, RWL left TILC and created the International Trotskyist Committee for the Political Regeneration of the Fourth International (ITC).